Council’s Audit and Risk Subcommittee has oversight into areas of Council expenditure that could be considered sensitive

 - Chief Executive

-The reports on Sensitive Expenditure are published below:
+The summaries of Sensitive Expenditure are published below: